Women Lead Differently … And That Is A Good Thing

 5. Networking and Collaboration

-You just need to attend a women’s networking event to see the power of women coming together to network and collaborate.
+You only need to attend a women’s networking event to see the power of women coming together to network and collaborate.
 Women enjoy working together for the greater good and see the power and the results that come from working cohesively together through a network of supportive connections.

-Men on the other hand tend to focus on achieving power through rising to the top and value their rank and status.
-Men tend to be more competitive and focus on “winning” while women tend to be more inclusive and supportive.
+Men, on the other hand, tend to focus on achieving power through rising to the top and value their rank and status.
+Men tend to be more competitive and focus on “winning”, while women tend to be more inclusive and supportive.

 These traits have again been linked to hormones but also hark back to our history of different roles within our family unit.

 So what is the impact of all this?

 It is clear that men and women on average have different innate leadership styles.
 This is not to say that one is better than the other or that men don’t display a lot of the characteristics and talents that have been discussed, because they do.

 This is more to look at and to celebrate the differences.
 It has been said that men and women are like two feet… they need each other to get ahead.
 Imagine if more women were to have a greater impact at the decision making table.

 Imagine how the work environment – and the world for that matter – would be if women with their natural talents for web-like thinking, their ability to generate fresh ideas, their powerful language and their preference for achieving results through collaboration, were more prominent and represented more equally.

 Many work environments continue to operate under a masculine paradigm, top heavy with men in positions of power.
 I believe it is time to embrace that men and women lead differently and to allow women to be true to their own skills and aptitudes.